 Outdoor Learning Areas

 Outdoor learning areas are significantly improved with the new building to emphasize the importance of sustainability and support social-emotional health.
 There is a large courtyard between the STEAM and Humanities wings and an outdoor amphitheater behind the performing arts wing.
 The courtyard will provide an outdoor classroom and gathering and breakout space for students.
 The courtyard will also feature an Envirogarden designed for gardening, engineering, and biology experiments.
 The amphitheatre is an outdoor performance and event space that will be used for outdoor classrooms, performances and gatherings.
-In addition, a green roof will provide outdoor space for teaching, relaxing and social interaction.

 Improved Athletic Facilities